 If you run out of password ideas or you just want to ensure that your password is as secure as possible, Keychain has a fantastic feature for you - the password generator.
 To use it:

-2. Click on the plus (+) button at the bottom of the screen.
-In the popup window, there are plenty of options, such as testing your password.
+- Click on the plus (+) button at the bottom of the screen.
+In the pop-up window, there are plenty of options, such as testing your password.
 Click on the key sign on the right to open Password Assistant.

 The Best Password Managers for Mac

-If you aren’t satisfied with your Mac’s Keychain or you’re interested in something more, check out our guide to password checkers and tools.
+If you aren’t satisfied with your Mac’s Keychain or you’re interested in something more, check out our best password manager pages or visit our password strength checker tool to test the strength of your password.
 In short, these are the best alternative options: